lets-blade/blade/README.md

 ## Overview

-* Simplicity: The design is simple, easy to understand and doesn't introduce many layers between you and the standard library.
-The goal of this project is that the users should be able to understand the whole framework in a single day.
+» Simplicity: The design is simple, easy to understand and doesn't introduce many layers between you and the standard library.
+The goal of this project is that the users should be able to understand the whole framework in a single day.<br/>
-* Elegance: `blade` supports the RESTful style routing interface, has no invasive interceptors and provides the writing of DSL grammar.
+» Elegance: `blade` supports the RESTful style routing interface, has no invasive interceptors and provides the writing of DSL grammar.<br/>
+» Easy deploy: support `maven` package `jar` file running.<br/>

 ## Get Start